KabbAmine/myVimFiles/README.md

 ## Notes

-This config is not a ready-to-use vim distribution, it contains a lot of settings that may no suit everyone, so take a look, test and take what you want :beer:.
+This configuration is not a ready-to-use vim distribution, it contains a lot of settings that may no suit everyone, so take a look, test and take what you want :beer:.